The Exploits of Fidelity Dove: Individual Tales

-Critical Reception
+Critical reception

 Fidelity Dove's exploits have been fairly well received.
-In 1970 The New York Times Book Review ranked Vickers' The Exploits of Fidelity Dove and The Department of Dead Ends among the finest contemporary crime writing.
+In 1970 The New York Times Book Review ranked Vicker's The Exploits of Fidelity Dove and The Department of Dead Ends among the finest contemporary crime writing.

 Otto Penzler, writing in the Encyclopedia of Mystery and Detection (1976) described Miss Dove as “One of the most inventive and successful of all crooks.”
 Dorothy L. Sayers ranked her among the best female master criminals including her alongside John Kendrick Bangs' Mrs. Raffles, Frederick Irving Anderson's Sophie Lang, and Edgar Wallace's Four Square Jane.